 It goes without saying that there are stark differences between in-person and virtual communication.

-If you’ve ever been on a video call with a friend, you must have noticed that both visual stimulation and auditory perception are present thanks to the modern video conferencing technology we have now.
+Suppose you’ve ever been on a video call with a friend.
+In that case, you must have noticed that both visual stimulation and auditory perception are present thanks to the modern video conferencing technology we have now.

 However, it’s not exactly the same as talking to someone live in-person.

 To put it simply, there’s a reduction in non-verbal communication and behaviour which simply means that you’re no longer able to observe gestures, body posture, movements, and body language the way you would if you were both face to face.

 For starters, there are fewer observable cues in virtual communication which affects how much information you take in as compared to in-person communication.
 In addition, there are more distractions in digital communication environments.

 If you’re like most people, you likely focus on yourself or on the other person’s background instead of paying attention to what’s being said.
 This, in turn, affects how you read people and their facial expressions.